tygern/angular2-safe-provider/README.md

     provide(UserProviderToken, {useClass: HttpUserProvider});

 Interface information is lost after Typescript compilation.
-This means that no check is performed that `UserProvider` implements `HttpUserProvider`.
+This means that no check is performed that `HttpUserProvider` implements `UserProvider`.
 The error only shows up in integration tests (or at runtime if test coverage is poor).

-When using `angular2-safe-provider`'s `safeProvide` we get a compile-time check that `HttpUserProvider` implements `UserProvider`.
+When using `safe-provide`'s `safeProvide` we get a compile-time check that `HttpUserProvider` implements `UserProvider`.

     safeProvide<UserProvider>(UserProviderToken)<HttpUserProvider>(HttpUserProvider);